Jprogram01/Allen-Resume/docs/index.md

 `June 2023 - Current`
 __Schnieder Electric__, Remote

-- Worked on an internal tool for optimizing time keeping
+- Worked on an internal tool for optimizing time-keeping
 - Full stack development using the languages: HTML, CSS, Javascript, C#, SQL
 - Developing APIs
 - Contributed to the design and development of a component specification, Puesdo-code writing